badgerloop-software/mppt-firmware/src/README.md

 The `_SIMULATION` definition in [boost.h](boost.h) is the index of the boost converter you are using for simulation

 Simulation means 1 of the 3 boost converters is being tested.
-The consequences of this can be seen in [main.cpp](main.cpp)s `#ifdef`'s
+The consequences of this can be seen in [main.cpp](main.cpp)'s `#ifdef`s

 To use all 3 boost converters, comment `_SIMULATION` out. **Then, the loop expects a CAN message and won't start until the max output current is set**